Bob Kehoe: Club career

-National team
+International career

 Kehoe earned his four caps as captain of the U.S. national team during 1966 FIFA World Cup qualifying in 1965.
 His first game with the national team came in a 2–2 tie with Mexico on March 7, 1965.
 Kehoe and his teammates then lost to Mexico five days later, defeated Honduras on March 17 and tied them four days later.
 With a 1–1–2 record, the U.S. failed to qualify for the finals.

-Coaching
+Coaching career

 In 1969, Kehoe moved from player to coach with the St. Louis Stars.
 He became the first U.S.-born coach in the NASL in the 1969 and 1970 season.
 During his two seasons as head coach, he used rosters of predominantly U.S. born players, unlike most other coaches in the NASL.

 In 1972, the U.S. Soccer Federation hired Kehoe as coach of the U.S. national team.

 In 1973, he became the head coach of Granite City North High School where he joined former teammate Ruben Mendoza as a developer of local youth players.
 He remained with the school until 1983.
 That year, he became the head coach of the Bud Light women's over-30 team.
 The Bud team went to the women's over 30 national championship game every year from 1983 to 1988.
 During those years, Kehoe also served as the Director of Coaching for the Busch Soccer Club.

-Broadcaster
+Broadcasting career

 In addition to coaching the Bud Women's team and acting as the Director of Coaching for the Busch Soccer Club, Kehoe was a radio and TV commentator for the St. Louis Steamers of Major Indoor Soccer League from 1983 to 1988.